What Is EMF Pollution?

 Types of EMF Pollution

-There are four main types of EMF pollution common in most homes, schools, and businesses today: wireless radiation, dirty electricity, and AC electric fields (ELF) and AC magnetic fields (ELF).
+There are four main types of EMF pollution common in most homes, schools, and businesses today: wireless radiation, dirty electricity, and power frequency AC electric fields and magnetic fields.

 Wireless radiation refers to high frequency electromagnetic fields (EMF) emitted by wireless technologies and devices that transmit and receive communication signals wirelessly.